adaamhimself/Simple-Librarian/README.md

 /api/user/findAllBooks -> find all books in the collection

 ## Frameworks used
-Express, Mongoose, Passport, Jsonwebtoken, bcrypt, dotenv, cors
+Express, Mongoose, Passport, Jsonwebtoken, Bcrypt, Dotenv, Cors